Currently set to Index

 1. Red-faced after exercising

 Excessive histamine is associated with a prolonged red face after exercising.
-Comprehensive methylation supports the breakdown of histamine.
+Our body can’t breakdown histamine if our methylation cycles are inefficient.

 1. You need pick me ups

-Let’s face it, relying on caffeine and sugar is not healthy.
-Even some strong B vitamin formulations can be too much!
-It’s important to find a dose of methyl support that gives you that needed edge without putting you over the edge.
+Let’s face it, B vitamins give us energy.
+If we aren’t methylating well then we will experience fatigue.
+Perhaps that means you rely on uppers like caffeine too heavily.
+It’s important to find a dose of methyl support that supports your body and gives you that needed edge without putting you over the edge.

 1. Got MTHFR?
 Elevated homocysteine?